johnnguyencodes/johnnyfiive/README.md

 ## Additional configurations

-- Tailwind CSS v3.4.0, and the following plugins:
+- Tailwind CSS v3.4.0, and the following plugins/packages:
   - The theme has been extended with the following:
     - `xs` as an additional breakpoint at 375px minimum
     - Inter var as the Font Family